The Ancient Greek Hero taught by Harvard’s Gregory Nagy now available as an online, open access course on edX

 Former teachers of earlier versions of the course, which has been taught almost every year since the late 1970’s, and students who have already taken the course (i.e., alumni) will also interact with new students.

-The text for the course will be Nagy’s forthcoming Harvard University Press book, The Ancient Greek Hero in Twenty-Four Hours.
-This book will be available on the course website and in dynamic e-book form; it will be supported by an enriched and annotated Sourcebook containing all the course readings and texts.
+The text for the project will be Nagy’s forthcoming Harvard University Press book, The Ancient Greek Hero in Twenty-Four Hours.
+This book will be available on the project website and in dynamic e-book form; it will be supported by an enriched and annotated Sourcebook containing all the readings and texts.

-The HarvardX version of the class will be the first humanities class offered by edX and will feature innovative approaches to both teaching and class participation.
+The HarvardX division of the project will be the first humanities offering by edX and will feature innovative approaches to both teaching and class participation.

 “With a focus on collaborative work, the use of multimedia resources, and with personalized engagement with online mentors and field experts such as course alumnae/alumni, The Ancient Greek Hero will offer students an intimate and inspiring experience that is completely different from how popular opinion generally views the intellectual accomplishment of a typical MOOC,” said Nagy.
 “This is a course for students of any age, culture, and place, and its profoundly humanistic message can be easily received without previous learning in Western Classical literature.”